CyberSwell/Cyber-Cheat-Sheets/TCM PEH - The Complete Course Notes.md

 - Recommended: SecLists (https://github.com/danielmiessler/SecLists)
   - ```gobuster dir -u [url] -w /usr/share/seclists/Discovery/Web-Content/directory-list-2.3-medium.txt```
   - Can also search for specific file extensions with ```-x [extension,extension]```

+# 3: Attacks
+**LLMNR Poisoning:** When a Windows host cannot resolve a hostname with DNS, it resorts to LLMNR which sends out a multicast DNS query to all hosts on the LAN.
+If this fails, the host will then use NetBios Name Service (NBT-NS) to attempt to resolve hostname.
+In these resolution protocols, any host on the network can respond.
+When responded to, the requesting host will send the current user's Username and NTLMv2 hash to authenticate to the intended hostname, which can then be captured by Responder.
+**SMB Relay:** If SMB signing is disabled and credentials captured by Responder belong to admin, hashes can be relayed directly to other machines in attempt to gain access and authenticate.
+## Tools - Active Directory:
+**responder:** Used for LLMNR and NBT-NS attacks
+Syntax: ```python /usr/share/responder/Responder.py -I {interface} {options}```
+- `-r`: Enable answers for netbios wredir suffix queries.
+- `-d`: Enable answers for netbios domain suffix queries.
+- `-w`: Start the WPAD rogue proxy server, which is sometimes used by machines to locate URL of a config file.
+- `-v`: Verbose
+> For SMB Relay attacks, edit `/usr/share/responder/Responder.conf` to not start SMB and HTTP servers